-As jack-o-lanterns and pumpkin spices get replaced with cornucopias and sleigh bells, your lawn will soon finish growing for the year.
-Cool-season grasses frost in winter, and warm-season grasses go dormant.
-Since your lawn will not be very active over the next few months, it will not require quite as much maintenance.
-Despite this, there are several things you should do to protect grass in winter and get your lawn ready for spring.
-Here’s some winter lawn care advice to keep in mind:
+As jack-o-lanterns and pumpkin spice get replaced with cornucopias and sleigh bells, your lawn will soon finish growing for the year.
+Since your lawn will not be very active over the next few months, it will not require quite as much maintenance, but winter lawn care is still necessary.
+Keep reading to learn what you should do to protect your grass in winter so your lawn will be healthy come springtime.
+Here’s some advice to keep in mind:

 Spot-treat Lawn Weeds and Diseases

-Before your lawn frosts or goes dormant in winter, it’s a good idea to have herbicides applied to any weedy areas.
-Weed issues will only get worse if they are ignored, so it’s best to take care of them early.
+When getting your lawn ready for winter, it’s a good idea to have herbicides applied to any weedy areas.
+Weed issues will only get worse if they are ignored, so it’s best to take care of them early so you won’t have to worry about them next year.

 When caring for cool-season grasses in winter, you might experience snow mold.
-This is a lawn fungus that thrives in wet and cold conditions, which can kill your grass.
-This can be prevented by having fertilizer applied before the first frost.
+This is a lawn fungus that thrives in wet and cold conditions and can kill your grass.
+This can be prevented by having a winter fertilizer (also known as dormant feeding) applied before the first frost.
+This fertilizer helps the grass store nutrients needed to survive the winter while minimizing growth during the colder months.

 Don’t Stress the Grass

-Areas of the country that get snow in winter will experience significant lawn stress.
-Heavy blankets of snow will put pressure on the grass, which can cause your lawn to brown out.
-Avoid walking on the lawn to limit this damage, since foot traffic can severely worsen this problem.
-Try taking your kids to a park to play in the snow instead of on your own yard.
+In areas of the country that get snow, lawns often experience significant stress.
+Heavy blankets of snow will put pressure on the grass, which can cause your lawn to brown out or die.
+Avoid walking on the lawn to limit this damage since foot traffic can severely worsen this problem.

 Clear Your Yard of Objects and Debris

-Remove any lawn objects before winter starts.
-Grass that is trapped underneath outdoor furniture, toys, and decorations will likely die due to a lack of sunlight, so remove as many items as possible.
+While you’re working on your winter lawn care, make sure to remove any objects from your lawn before winter starts.
+Grass that is trapped underneath outdoor furniture, toys, and decorations will likely die due to a lack of sunlight, so remove as many items from your lawn as possible.

-Also, rake thoroughly before caring for cool-season grasses in winter.
-Get the yard clear before the first frost to make leaf removal easier.
-You might accidentally rip up turf when raking over frozen grass.
+Also, rake leaves thoroughly before caring for cool-season grasses in the winter.
+Here’s an important tip: clear the yard before the first frost to make leaf removal easier.
+You might accidentally rip up turf when you rake over frozen grass.

 Winterize Your Lawn Mower

-Winterizing refers to the process of fixing up and properly storing your lawn mower at the end of the mowing season.
+Make sure to mow your lawn one last time before you winterize your lawn mower.
+Winterizing lawn mowers refers to the process of fixing up and properly storing your lawn mower at the end of the mowing season.
 These tasks include:

 - Changing the oil